ray-project/ray/doc/source/serve/advanced-guides/performance.md

 By default, Serve lets client HTTP requests run to completion no matter how long they take.
 However, slow requests could bottleneck the replica processing, blocking other requests that are waiting.
 Set an end-to-end timeout, so slow requests can be terminated and retried.

-You can set an end-to-end timeout for HTTP requests by setting the `request_timeout_s` in the `http_options` field of the Serve config.
+You can set an end-to-end timeout for HTTP requests by setting the `request_timeout_s` parameter in the `http_options` field of the Serve config.
 HTTP Proxies wait for that many seconds before terminating an HTTP request.
 This config is global to your Ray cluster, and it can't be updated during runtime.
 Use [client-side retries](serve-best-practices-http-requests)